hamishtodd1/PgaInUnity/README.md

 ## Credits

-Aside from writing (the code that generated) the initial version of this library, I am heavily indebted to Steven Der Keninck!
+Aside from writing (the code that generated) the initial version of this library, I am heavily indebted to Steven De Keninck!
 Indebted too to others who helped me including Pontus Granström, Chris Doran, Anthony John Bell, Charles Gunn, Hugo Hadfield, and Martin Roelfs